ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Minimum value R is permitted to reach.

-This prevents division-by-zero errors and ensures redemption logic remains safe.
+This prevents R from collapsing to zero, which would break redemption arithmetic.
+R is enforced at or above R_FLOOR after every epoch.

 ---